Platform

 5001 | IPFS daemon (kubo) for content addressing |

-The retired aeqi-runtime.service is no longer used — its responsibilities split into per-tenant aeqi-host-* units (2026-04-29).
-The retired aeqi-paymaster.service and aeqi-bundler.service units are gone with the EVM stack — Solana uses native fee payment, no bundler or paymaster service required.
+The retired aeqi-runtime.service is no longer used — its responsibilities split into per-tenant aeqi-host-* units.
+The aeqi-paymaster.service and aeqi-bundler.service units are retired from production with the EVM stack — Solana uses native fee payment, no bundler or paymaster service required.

 Related